Republic-AI/Republic/README.md

 This example demonstrates a pre-built multi-agent system for monitoring and copying transactions.

-1.  **Access the Multi-agent Marketplace:** In the left sidebar, click on the "Multi-agent Marketplace" section.
+1.  **Access the Multi-agent Marketplace:** In the left sidebar, click on the "Multi-agent Use Cases" section.
 2.  **Create the Flow:** Click the "**Monitor & Copy Transactions**" button.
 This will automatically create and connect the following nodes:
     *   **Instruction Sticker:** Provides instructions on how to use the flow.
     *   **Twitter KOL List:** Add Twitter accounts of Key Opinion Leaders (KOLs) to monitor.